wlads/reefpoints/source/posts/2015-01-20-is-your-homepage-as-good-as-your-door-sign.md

 ![](/images/20150120/14-Cary-Memorial-Library.jpg)

-The fist indication of the library closure for MLK is in the featured image.
+The first indication of the library closure for MLK is in the featured image.
 It eventually changes to another feature, but there is a second indicator (Today’s hours: CLOSED) that makes the situation obvious.
 This fall-back “closed” notice got this site an extra .5 points on my scale.

 ##What did I miss?